-The Cath Askwith Annual All Ladies and Mixed Netball Tournament will take place at Meadowhead School, Dyche Lane, S8 8BR on their large outdoor MUGGA, which has all 6 courts running on Sunday the 6th of September 2020.
+The Cath Askwith Annual All Ladies and Mixed Netball Tournament which would have taken place at Meadowhead School, Dyche Lane, S8 8BR on their large outdoor MUGGA, which has all 6 courts running on Sunday the 6th of September 2020 is now Covid-19 related cancelled - Thinking positve for next year.

 Its usually the sunniest of days and lovely netball weather.
 This is now a huge event for all our local and out of area teams and is a brilliant day.
 To enter please see our Information and Booking form in the Downloads tab.
 The cut off date for applications is the 11th of August 2020.